 What Is Change?

-But (and this is truly a huge but), what if you find yourself engulfed by the kind of change that no one in your raft has ever experienced?
+But, what if you find yourself engulfed by the kind of change that no one in your raft has ever experienced?
 Like pretty much everything that has happened in 2020.
 What then?
 Well, the good news is there are ever-emerging examples of leaders that have included Situational Leadership® in their approach to these circumstances (and creatively extended its reach).
 Read anything you can find about Alan Mulally’s legendary experience at Ford.
 Mulally was airdropped into a raft at Ford that was in the middle of legendary rapids heading for a massive waterfall.
 Because he was the leader, everybody in the raft dutifully awaited his direction.
 Oddly, he exercised the power of his position in a manner that genuinely reflected his reality.
 As such, he did not respond as the leader who was boss … he responded as the leader who would facilitate.
 The approach bears some similarity to traditional performance management practice but is distinguished primarily by the transparency the leader both models and drives.

 Subsets of Change Management